Wednesday, January 26, 2011

 Yes, friends.
 Your humble pubkeep was going to MISS OUT ON HALLOWE'EN.

-Me, the Monster Hallowe'en Lovin'est Kid of the Ages, was going to be sick for Hallowe'en.
+Me, the Monster Hallowe'enest Kid of the Ages, was going to be sick for Hallowe'en.

 I was a seven-year-old questioning the fairness and even the existence of a God who would let such a monstrous thing come to pass.
 I was mad, and surly, and itchy and ill, and put out in the way only a truly bent out of shape child can be.

-Well... okay, it wasn't really that bad.
-Fact is, I was honestly too sick for a few days to even care -- the itching was still terrible but the novelty of it had worn off in bleeding sores and it was the fever that was making me so sick.
+Well, okay...
+I wasn't really like that (though it was indeed a terrible, horrible, no good, very bad time).
+Fact is, I was honestly too sick for some few days to even notice, let alone care -- the itching was still terrible but the novelty of it had worn off in bleeding sores and it was the fever that was making me so sick.
 I couldn't do much more than groan and drink fluids and sleep.

 So I wasn't really up to acting up.